vadim-sartakov/common-tools/README.md

 ## Security

-Function `getPermissions(user, schema)` simplifies permission management of application.
+Function `getPermissions(user, schema, ...accessModifiers)` simplifies permission management of application.
 It's convinient to define all permissions in schema object and reuse it on client and server side.
 Some application-specific schemas can be also implemented easily.
 Function returns permission result object containing merged access types properties of all user's roles.

 ### Use cases